dawelab/CDH_Distribution_In_Maize/5_CheckDataQuality/README.md

 >2.
 This joins all the output files ofrom 2.1 for B73 Ab10  BChrom.
 >3.
 This plots the unfiltered missing data for the B73 Ab10 B Chrom reference and filters it.
 Plots are available in 5.3_Plots
 >4.
 This script uses the random 1 percent subsets generated in 3a.1 to determine percent missing data for each sample in the K10L2 contigs.
 It uses the same R script used in 5.2.1 on different files.
 >5.
 This joins all the files for the K10L2 Contigs
->6.This plots the unfiltered missing data for the K10L2 reference and filters it.
+>6.
+This plots the unfiltered missing data for the K10L2 reference and filters it.
 Plots are available in 5.6_Plots

 3. This pulls all the tags overlapping all of the single copy core genes for B73-Ab10.
 >1.
 This extracts the tag sequence of all the single copy core genes and then subsets this list into 20 files.